-CRA reporting deadlines: 24h, 72h, and 14 days
+CRA reporting deadlines: 24h, 72h, 14 days, and one month

 CRA reporting is a clock-driven workflow.
 When an actively exploited vulnerability or severe incident triggers the regulation, teams need fast triage, clear ownership, structured facts, and defensible evidence for each deadline.